robinboncoeur/Art/docs/writing/Writing.md

 "Uh, no. Sorry.
 Small, please."

-I led the way to a sun-warmed spot by a large window.
-Charlotte squinted at me in the sunlight, her hair a soft halo about her head.
+We settled in a sun-warmed spot by the large window.

 I sat and studied her.

+Charlotte squinted at me, her hair softened into a halo by the sunlight.
+Her lips went crooked in that endearing way of hers.
+I held her gaze until it softened and gave way beneath mine.

+A blush rose at her throat.

-And fell in love with her again.
+And I fell in love with her again.

-And then I noticed that she, in turn, was studying me.

-"What are your thoughts, lovely?"
+“What are your thoughts, lovely?”

 Her smile was a quick twitch of the cheeks.

-"People are— looking.
-At you," she said softly.
+"People are looking at you," she said softly.

 I gave a quick puff.

-"Actually, at *us*," I corrected.
+"Actually, at *us*."

 Her frown was as fleeting as her smile.

-"Us?
-Why?"
+"Us?"

-"Because you're here too, lovely.
+"Yes, us.
+You're here too, lovely.
 And people like what they see."

-Two tradies in high-vis attire and burnt necks strolled in, their boots scuffling along the oak flooring.
+Two men in high-vis attire and burnt necks strolled in, their boots scuffling along the oak flooring.
 The younger of the two cast a look in our direction, and the smile he gave wasn't for me.
 Charlotte reddened and looked quickly out the window.

-As the tradies ordered, the younger one cast an occasional glance in our direction.
-Charlotte continued to stare steadfastly out the window.
+As they ordered, the younger of the two glanced at Charlotte once or twice.
+She continued to stare, wide-eyed, out the window.

-"Hey, you."

-Her attention snapped to me, her face a question.

-"What if that was Brittany looking at you?"

-"I don't get what you're saying."

-"You're not going to tell me," I said, "that him looking at you isn't making you uncomfortable."

-Charlotte's face went red again.
-She looked down.

-"A little, I guess," she murmured.

-"Right.
-A little.
-Why?"

-Her shoulders rose the tiniest bit.

-"Just not used to it, like you are."

-I sipped my latte.

-The tradies found a seat, and the older of the two held his phone up for the younger one, who was peering at the screen.
-The pride of the man holding the phone was visible from where we sat.
+The workers found a seat.
+The older one held his phone up for the young bloke, who peered at the screen with a huge grin.
+The phone owner's pride was written in caps on his face.

 "How long has she been doing ballet?"
 I heard the younger man say.

-The man turned the phone back to himself and beamed at screen.
+The man turned the phone back to himself and beamed at the screen.

 "Four years, mate."

-Charlotte shoulders visibly eased.
+I glanced at Charlotte—she was looking at me and her shoulders had visibly eased.
 She took a first sip of her flat white, twisting a tendril in her fingers.

-"What am I doing wrong, Celeste?"
-She glanced over the tradies: their attention was completely on the topic of ballet, not our table.
+Her eyes flicked to the workers; their attention, however, was completely on the topic of ballet, not our table.

+"What have I got wrong, Celeste?"

 I thought of the boy in the ladies' who had preemptively apologised.
 A version of that person was sitting opposite me: same reflexes, different targets.
 Wardrobe had provided a safety buffer, not a solution.
 The instinct was still there, despite all the rungs of Mara's ladder.

 "Wrong.
 This isn't about right or wrong," I said for the second time that day.
-"It's about getting used to being seen by people who like what they see.
+"It's about getting used to being noticed.
 It's the fourth rung."

 Charlotte straightened.

 "Even people who I would rather they didn't?"

-"Especially them."

 I had another sip.
 My latte was going cold.

 "People look.
-That fact does not put you in danger."
+Looking isn't the same as claiming.
+They don't need your permission to notice you."
+I finished my latte.
+"But for anything else, they do."

-Charlotte tipped her head.
-We both looked over at the table wearing high-vis.
+We looked over at the men in high-vis.
 The older man gave me a quick grin and as quickly went back to his coffee and topic.

 Charlotte took a breath and squeezed her eyes shut for a moment.

-"Sarah said I should be careful who I smile at."
+"You're just *so* in control, Celeste.
+How do you do that?"
+I almost laughed.
+Before I could reply, she added, "Sarah said I should be careful who I smile at."

-"She was right.
-For that point in time, it was true, because you were still feeling your way.
-However now it's time to move forward."
+"She was right," I said.

-I threw another quick look at the table wearing high-vis.
-Both men were looking in our direction, but not at us.
-A large semi had just pulled up on the other side of the road.
-They quickly rose, gulped their coffee and headed for the door.
+I threw another quick look at the men in high-vis.
+Both were looking in our direction, but not at us.
+A large white Powercor bucket truck had just pulled up on the other side of the road.

+I heard one of them say, "They're early," as they rose, gulped their coffee and headed for the door.

 I watched Charlotte's eyes follow them as they headed over to the truck.